 - Stomach cramps

-During withdrawal from fentanyl, many people feel excruciating pain in their muscles, joints and bones.
-In addition, some intense psychological symptoms may occur as well, such as extreme fear, depression or agitation.
-Any of these symptoms, including those bullet-pointed above, can become severe at any moment.
+During withdrawal from fentanyl, many people feel excruciating pain in their muscles, joints, and bones.
+In addition, some intense psychological symptoms may occur as well, such as extreme fear, depression, or agitation.
+Any of these symptoms can become severe at any moment.
 Medical supervision at a detox center or drug rehab facility can make the experience of withdrawal from fentanyl much more manageable and less potentially dangerous.

-Before entering detox for fentanyl, it is suggested you ask questions to help you prepare and be well-informed for the detox process.
+Before entering detox for fentanyl, you should ask questions to help you prepare and learn about the detox process.
 Some of the questions you may ask before your first detox appointment are:

 - What should I bring?